 Inge, raise us from the dead! is an experimental short film based on the poems of German post-war and GDR poet Inge Müller.
 Inge Müller’s life was characterized by motifs such as being buried, loss, depression and the struggle for visibility as a writer.
 She committed suicide in 1966.
-Inge Müller’s poems describe the traumatic reality of a post-war society that was confronted with the loss of God as a moral authority as well as the loss of individual role models.
+Inge Müller’s poems describe a post-war society caught between godlessness and guilt, a society that surrendered its morals to the Nazi-regime under the leadership of inscrutable leaders.

 The short film combines surrealistic and documentary images.
 We see Mrs. M., a middle-aged woman who lives in a high-rise building on the outskirts of a German city.
 Ms. M. has had a recurring dream for some time in which she is buried by rubble.
 As the image alternates between everyday scenes in the apartment and a fictitious green-filtered version of this apartment, the actress’s life seems to be mysteriously connected to Müller’s otherworldly existence.
 As a ghostly entity, her poems intervene in the life of Mrs. M. Interview excerpts, a radio as a time machine and sequences that refer back to Brecht’s Lehrstück raise questions about loneliness, aging, mental health, suicide and freedom.
 Inge Müller’s poems become a timetravel technology through which the present is questioned by the past.